 If you don’t have red wine, just only cornstarch can lead to the perfect results.
 Cornstarch is a ubiquitous thickening that can be found in most kitchens.
 You can sprinkle a few amounts of cornstarch on top or mix 1 tbsp of cornstarch and 1 tbsp of water.

 Flour is a cooking essential that is pretty common for thickening soups and stews.
 If you need to thicken your dish but don’t have tomato paste, feel free to utilize some flour in your pantry.

 Put the flour into a small bowl that contains water and thoroughly mix with a fork if you’re going to use it to thicken soups.
 After that, add the mixture slowly to your dishes.

 If texture and consistency are not problems with your recipe, you can use soy sauce as an excellent substitute.
 Since soy sauce may be saltier and less sweet than tomato paste, you can try with a little amount first.
 Then add more if you desire.

-You can refer to the following ratio, one tablespoon of tomato paste equals one tablespoon of soy sauce.
+For both soy sauce and Worcestershire sauce, you can refer to the following ratio: 1 tablespoon of tomato paste equals 1 tablespoon of soy sauce/Worcestershire sauce.

 Do you love cheese?
 If Yes, I have some good news for you.
 Cheese can also be a great tomato paste substitute that can help thicken your dishes.
 Soups and pasta sauces benefit greatly from the addition of cheese as a thickening.